-If you receive a ticket, complaint, or notice of violation ordering you to appear at a hearing, you or your representative must be present on the date and time specified.
-In some cases, you may have the option to pay the fine prior to the hearing date, by doing so you are forfeiting your right to a hearing and pleading liable.
+If you receive a ticket, complaint or notice of violation marked Court Appearance Required, you or your representative must be present on the date and time specified.
+If your appearance is not required, you have the option to pay the fine prior to the hearing date without incurring any further penalties.
+By doing so, you are forfeiting your right to a hearing and pleading liable.

 WHO MUST APPEAR

 You may represent yourself, hire an attorney to represent you at your own expense, or in some instances, have an authorized representative attend the hearing on your behalf.

 A continuance is not allowed unless the Administrative Hearing Officer finds good cause.
 Lack of preparation is not considered good cause.
 If you or your representative fail to appear for the scheduled hearing, you are in default and the Administrative Hearing Officer will conduct the hearing in your absence.
 You will still be subject to any fines or penalties.
 If you are in default due to illness or emergency, you will have 21 days to request a new hearing.

 When the Administrative Hearing Officer enters the hearing room, he or she will make an opening statement identifying themselves, their role, and the expectation of a hearing.
 The hearing will begin, and both sides will be given an opportunity to present testimony and evidence.
 All live testimony is given under oath and may be recorded.
 The notice of violation written against you may be enough evidence to prove or disprove the City's case.
 By law, the City representative who issued the notice of violation does not normally have to appear at the hearing.